flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ## Operating System

-ARM7's reset vector points at memory address `0x00000000`, where a **16 KB ROM** happens to reside.
+ARM7's reset vector points to memory address `0x00000000`, where a **16 KB ROM** happens to reside.
 This means that, upon powering on, the Game Boy Advance first boots from that ROM.
 The program that it runs makes the console show the iconic splash screen and then decide whether to load the cartridge game.

 ::: {.subfigures .side-by-side}